nychealth/EH-dataportal/content/data-stories/housing-creates-health/index.md

 </figure>
 </div>

 Across New York, half of all households are rent-burdened, meaning that more than 30% of their household income goes to rent.
-Spending so much on rent can leave too little money for food and other essentials. <!--add link to other story when published Learn more about the health implications of experiencing rent burden in How economic stability creates health. -->
+Spending so much on rent can leave too little money for food and other essentials. <!-- Learn more about the health implications of experiencing rent burden in How economic stability creates health. -->

 <div class="my-4 py-2 border-top border-bottom">